c60 + intergalactic- a conversation with Ken (scientist)

 And in that entire time, it never metastasized.

-It it was entirely located to the interseception of the was exactly in that spot.
+It was entirely located to the intestine of the, was exactly in that spot.

 So it was caused by that friction back and forth of the intestines over the period of time.

-And uh so they we know the trigger was this, but the the whole aspect of this that's interesting is uh first off, the uh I heard back from the phlebotomist and or no the uh the anesthesiologist in my case, and he said they were just like shocked at how red my blood was.
+And so we know the trigger was this, but the whole aspect of this that's interesting is, first off, I heard back from the phlebotomist and the anesthesiologist in my case, and he said they were just like shocked at how red my blood was.

 I would have died if I hadn't done something, I would have died that day or the next.

-And even though, and even though I was in a hugely reduced condition, I was down to 142 pounds.
+And even though I was in a hugely reduced condition, I was down to 142 pounds.

-Uh, but that if I hadn't had the surgery, I I would not have been around to you know, to pitch about it, right?
+So they were quite convinced I would come through the surgery, but that if I hadn't had the surgery, I would not have been around to pitch about it, right?

-Um, but anyway, so getting back to my main point on this.
+But anyway, so getting back to my main point on this, these genetic expressions, all right?

 And I'm speculating now, I'm speculating at this point, that it's stem cells.